rackerlabs/support-how-to/content/rackspace-email/rackspace-directory-sync-install-and-configure.md

-If you have multiple DCs to manage the Active Directory, you must install the Password Handler on all DCs except the primary DC (the Password Handler is installed during initial setup).
+If you have multiple DCs to manage the Active Directory, you must install the Password Handler on all DCs except the primary DC (the Password Handler is installed during the initial setup).
 Normally, password changes in a network occur locally and then are replicated to the other DCs.
 Directory Sync is unable to see those password changes after replication because of encryption.
 To ensure that password changes are